 \subsection{Pixel-wise Segmentation vs Patch Classification}

-First, we debate whether supervised learning such as used in classification, object detection, and semantic segmentation, is a better deep learning approach.
-We can select the semantic segmentation or classification if the target feature of the scum is not categorized into object context.
+First, we debate whether supervised learning such as that used in classification, object detection, and semantic segmentation, is a better deep learning approach.
+We can select semantic segmentation or classification if the target feature of the scum is not categorized into object context.
 It becomes challenging to annotate the scum feature on the pixel-wise region of interest (ROI) within the river surface in the case of the semantic segmentation.
-The scum features are sparsely dispersed, and the pattern is unstable and complex.
-The training results would be low precision and the false negative error, which predict scum but actually background, would increase if we attempted to annotate one of the filled regions with multiple scum features.
+The scum features are sparsely dispersed, and the pattern is unstable and complex If we attempt to annotate one of the filled regions with multiple scum features, the trained learners would be low precision and the false negative error would increase resulting in a prediction of scum when it is actually background.
 Therefore, the authors proposed a patch-wise classification approach rather than the pixel-wise semantic segmentation.
 The patch size is 128 $\times$ 256.
 In contrast, we can consider an approach from unsupervised learning like the generator and anomaly detection such as the Variational Auto-Encoder (VAE) [13].

-As illustrated in \textbf{Fig.1}, we demonstrated how to train the three classes of conditional VAE [14] using a dataset that was defined by C0. "early scum," C1. "grow-thick scum," and "background."
+As illustrated in \textbf{Fig.1}, we demonstrated how to train the three classes of conditional VAE [14] using a dataset that was defined by C0. ``early scum,'' C1. ``grow-thick scum,'' and C2. ``background.''
 Here, the bridge z-space contains 256 elements.
 Using t-SNE, we could dimension-reduce the z-mean and z-variance into plots of two and three dimensions.
 Hence, the three classes of river water surface, scum-generated feature, and a background that includes the building, train, bridge, barrier, pole, and tree, were not independent of each other.
 Here, a fake scene was reflected on the river’s water surface with a mirrored background rather than an actual image.
-Thus, river water surface images are very complex and dependent on the water surface class and the target scum feature.
-Therefore, we will not select the generative learning and pixel-wise segmentation approaches.
-We discovered that it is not fitted to the dataset of river scum images for accurate scum detection.
+River water surface images are very complex and are dependent on the water surface class and the target scum feature.
+Therefore, we did not select the generative learning and pixel-wise segmentation approaches.
+We discovered that it did not fit the dataset of river scum images for accurate scum detection.
 To tackle the low precision problem, this study proposed a patch-wise classification approach using mixture image augmentation.